-Do you have weight limits for kayaking?
+Do you have weight , size or age limits?

 What’s the snorkeling like in Costa Brava?

 Well, don’t expect the Mediterranean to be like the great barrier reef or the red sea.
-However, it can be very rewarding playing with an octopus and getting up close to a Murray Eel.
+However, it can be very rewarding playing with an octopus and getting up close to a Moray Eel.
 Every day is different, and we sometimes get some unexpected visitors such as Stingrays.

 Where is your office in Barcelona?